ewan-klein/dataliteracy/data_literacy_bos.md

 *   Data visualisation
 *   Using data to persuade, to inform and to support decision-making
 *   Economic value of data

+In order to make the course more scalable over time, we will develop a library of focussed, modular learning materials which will allow students to gain online access to more theoretical parts of the syllabus.

 Note that the syllabus does not overlap to any signficant extent with  [Informatics 1: Data and Analysis](https://blog.inf.ed.ac.uk/da15/about), one of the core courses that Informatics 1 students are required to take.